 LHP Link: How does our Bi-directional Traceability Solution Add Value?

 With the growing trend in innovation within the automotive industry and the technology embedded in the products, it is important to understand how far back a product’s life cycle extends.
 Among other considerations like data analytics, it travels back to the management and implementation of requirements.
 Having visibility of the entire development of a product and its parts throughout assembly can ensure that they are being developed within the standards and requirements established beforehand.
-For your company to maintain growth with little disruption in your internal processes, it is worth investing in a tool integration solution that offers valuable bi-directional traceability.
+For your company to maintain growth with little disruption in its internal processes, it is worth investing in a tool integration solution that offers valuable bi-directional traceability.
 LHP Link is a solution unique amongst rivals, one that adds value and continuous growth to an organization.

 What Is LHP Link?

-LHP Link is a bi-directional traceability integration tool that aids companies who desire improved traceability and visibility.
+LHP Link is a bi-directional traceability integration tool that aids companies that desire improved traceability and visibility.
 Its unique bi-directionality can accelerate companies’ product development process, along with other internal processes.
 It influences the product life cycle development process by mitigating the risk of not having visibility of what has been implemented and what has changed along the way.
 Mitigating risks lowers the chance of organizational disruptions, which can lead to bigger external issues for a company’s brand.

 What Is a Requirements Traceability Matrix?

 A Requirements Traceability Matrix (RTM) is an organizational tool that allows visibility of a product’s requirements during the development of its life cycle and is essential for delivering products that function and behave within their intended standards.
-What having this tool does is provide product developers and engineers with information on defined requirements.
+What this tool does is provide product developers and engineers with information on defined requirements.
 If there are areas that need to be improved, or if there are any bugs or defects, an RTM can help prevent any roadblocks and liabilities before they even become detrimental to a project.
 RTMs are tools vital within industries like medical and automotive, but any company can optimize the value of traceability matrices so that their projects and internal processes can successfully thrive.

 The Three Types of Requirements Traceability

 Within the process of traceability—which involves accessing and reviewing standards—companies have a few different ways that they can personalize their matrix to fit their overall needs.
 There are three types of RTMs: forward traceability, backward traceability, and bi-directional traceability.
-An RTM that offers forward traceability maps the requirements to the product tested.
-This ensures that all the requirements are progressing towards the overall desired product.
+An RTM that offers forward traceability maps the requirements of the product tested.
+This ensures that all the requirements are progressing toward the overall desired product.
 An RTM that offers backward traceability maps the product back to the requirements.
 The purpose of this traceability is to verify that the product tested and developed can link back to the originally established requirements so that the scope of a project doesn’t get changed.

 The third type of RTM is bi-directional traceability.
 In essence, bi-directional traceability can be more advantageous because it is a combination of both forward and backward.
 This allows traceability from one item to another interchangeably, while identifying the relationship between the two.
 In addition, bi-directional traceability analyzes the impact of any changed requirements caused by defects and/or bugs in products.
 LHP Link, again, is an integration tool that offers bi-directionality for requirements traceability.